-Many investors have access to 401k plans.
-That means a wide array of approaches are employed when it comes to 401k investing.
-Younger workers have the luxury of taking on more risk when it comes to 401k investing while those nearing retirement should be more conservative.
+Many investors have access to 401k plans, and there are myriad ways to approach socking away tax-exempt cash for retirement.
+Younger workers have the luxury of taking on more risk, while those nearing retirement age are more conservative.

-Still, there are some universal mistakes when it comes to 401k investing.
+Still, there are some universal 401k mistakes when it comes to investing for your retirement.
 The good news is these mistakes can be avoided with minimal effort.

 Some of the most common mistakes are tax-related errors.
 The IRS can help with that as it features a wide array of 401k investing tax mistakes and guides on how to fix those errors.

 Let’s drill down on some common 401k investing mistakes and how investors can avoid these problems: